tanasecosminromeo/pdf-to-html-1/README.md

 ?>
 ```

-You can change some options like is `outputFolder` and  `outputFilePath`, where an option `outputFolder` is folder were HTML will be created and
+You can change some options like is `outputFolder`, `outputFilePath` and `binPath`, where an option `outputFolder` is folder were HTML will be created,
- `outputFilePath` is absolute path for HTML file that you want to create.
+ `outputFilePath` is absolute path for HTML file that you want to create, `binPath` is path to `pdftohtml`

+NOTE: If `outputFilePath` is specified, option an `outputFolder` is was be missed.

 ```php
 <?php